ibuetler/docker-keycloak-traefik-workshop/README.md

 ![tls](images/tls.png)

 Due to the self-signed TLS certificates (traefik will generate them on the fly for you) you must click on "Advanced" and "Add Exception" to proceed.
-And as you can see in the screenshot below, the ttyd is not secured with the https of the traefik load balancer (but still without authentication).
+And as you can see in the screenshot below, the ttyd is now secured with the https of the traefik load balancer (but still without authentication).

 ![ttyd2](images/ttyd2.png)

 ## Conclusion Step 1-5
 If you did the tutorial until here?
 This is awesome.
 Until now you have setup a load balancer (traefik) and you put a service (ttyd) behind the load balancer.
-You have SSL/TLS up and running and the dynamic registration of your application (ttyd) with traefik works like charm.
+You have SSL/TLS up and running and the dynamic registration of your application (ttyd) with traefik works like a charm.
 You have not yet added authentication to it (next step) but still, this is a first success.

 ![lion](images/lion.png)